PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ![A thyme plant with dainty white flowers](https://ucarecdn.com/5b8efbf3-c056-4b16-ba44-77a92d726f34/Thyme-flowers.jpg)

 There are certainly many more insectary plants than the ones listed here!
-Research is just beginning to help us understand how particular plants can be best used for natural pest control, and there are almost certainly native plants in your local area that can help to attract beneficial predatory and parasitic insects to the garden.
-Planting an array of flowering plants in the garden is a great way to beautify the space, while providing potential benefits to your edible crops!
+There will be native plants specific to your area that can help to attract local beneficial predatory and parasitic insects to the garden.
+Also, research is just beginning to understand how particular garden plants can be best used for natural pest control.
+No matter which plants you choose, adding a variety of flowering plants in the garden is a great way to beautify the space while providing potential benefits to your edible crops!